PranavBansal04/userCards/README.md

+## As asked in the assignment I have added a nav bar with a brand name and logo and a button which has a onclick function.
+There is a separate animated loader component and while the data is being fetched from the API, Loader component is shown.
+Once the data fetch is complete the loader variable becomes false and that data is passed to the UserCards component where cards are arranged using grids.

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-##As asked in the assignment I have added a nav bar with a brand name and logo and a button which has a onclick function

 ## Available Scripts